Speaker Information and Instructions

 Logo Policy for Speakers' Slides

-There is a policy issued by Accreditation Council for Continuing Medical Education (ACCME) concerning logos on slides at CME-eligible events.
+The Accreditation Council for Continuing Medical Education (ACCME) has issued a policy concerning logos on slides at CME-eligible events.
 The rules that govern our meeting are as follows:

 - As defined by ACCME, “a commercial interest is any entity producing, marketing, re-selling or distributing health care goods or services consumed by, or used on, patients.
 The ACCME does not consider providers of clinical service directly to patients to be commercial interests.”